Articles / Exceptions Are Not Edge Cases

 • "We support PO invoicing only for repeat clients."

-1. Design the workflow for reality.
 Add the branch on purpose.
-It can be a simple step like:
+That can be as simple as:

 • "If exception, create a task for the owner."